StrongVPN Full Review: Is It Really Strong?

 2. Logs policy

-Short explanation: StrongVPN does not have a true no-log policy (No activity logs policy).
+Short explanation: StrongVPN has a true no-log policy (No activity logs policy).

 Long explanation: StrongVPN has a no-log policy, which gives zero access to your information and online activity.
 With this feature, your data can't be reached by a third party, as the VPN application itself is not allowed to save, use, or see any of your data.